NahuCF/OpenGL-Grid/Readme.md

 # Configuration

-You should specify the path of the shaders in line 49 of Main.cpp and your compiler to work with a 32bits application.
+You should specify the path of the shaders in line 49 of Main.cpp and your compiler should work with a 32bits application.